-The present value of the accrued benefit liabilities of the Scheme has been determined by Mr G Keen, FIAA and Mr L Brett, FIAA of Brett & Watson Pty Ltd and is shown below.
+The present value of the accrued benefit liabilities of the Scheme has been determined by Mr G Keen, FIAA of Brett & Watson Pty Ltd and is shown below.

-The accrued benefit liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2014 and were based on membership data as at 30 June 2014.
+The accrued benefit liabilities are the present values of expected future benefit payments arising from membership of the Scheme up to 30 June 2015 and were based on membership data as at 30 June 2015.

-The expected future benefit payments have been determined using the 2011 triennial review assumptions relating to mortality, disability, withdrawal, preservation, and retirement.
+The expected future benefit payments have been determined using the 2014 triennial review assumptions relating to mortality, disability, withdrawal, preservation, and retirement.
 The review's salary promotion scale has also been used, while general salary increases of 1.5 percent per annum above the level of increase in the Consumer Price Index (CPI) have been allowed for.
 In accordance with Australian Accounting Standard AAS25 "Financial Reporting by Superannuation Plans", the expected future benefit payments have then been discounted to present values by a market-based, risk-adjusted discount rate.
 A discount rate of 4.5 percent per annum above CPI has been applied.

 Accrued Benefits

-2014 2013
+2015 2014

 Pension Pension

 Division Division

-\$000 \$000

 Changes in the liability for accrued benefits:

-Liability for accrued benefits at 1 July 1,903,780 1,833,300
+Liability for accrued benefits at 1 July 1,980,947 1,903,780

-Add: Benefits expense 155,595 139,477
+Add: Benefits Expense 105,578 155,595

-Less: Benefits paid 77,798 68,418
+Less: Benefits Paid 81,345 77,798

-Less: Administration expense 630 579
+Less: Administration Expense 616 630

-Liability for accrued benefits at 30 June 1,980,947 1,903,780
+Liability for accrued benefits at 30 June 2,004,564 1,980,947

-Represented by:
+Represented by

-Fund Old Scheme Account 377,610 362,860
+Fund Old Scheme Account 442,034 377,610

-Police Employer Account 1,603,337 1,540,920
+Police Employer Account 1,562,530 1,603,337

-Totals 1,980,947 1,903,780
+Totals 2,004,564 1,980,947

 Pursuant to the Act, actuarial reviews of the Scheme must be conducted every three years to address the cost of the Scheme to Government and the proportion of future benefits that can be met from the Fund.
+The actuarial reviews take account of assets held, future contributions to be received from members and future benefits to be paid by the Fund.
+In contrast, the purpose of the accrued liability calculations, which are made annually, is to estimate the value of future payments that can be attributed to service up to the date of the calculation.